Overview

 4. In "Accessory Control" just to the right of that box (shown below) set the hot end temperatures (Tool 0 is the left hot end, and Tool 1 is the right hot end) to 200°C and start a timer.

 5. Take screenshots of the temperature plot while the temperature of the hot ends is rising and when it levels off.
-Verify the temperature is stable within +- 5°C from the temp graph screenshot.
+Verify the temperature is stable within ±5°C from the temperature graph screenshot.

 Questions or concerns?
 Reach out to our support team at support@re:3D.org or open a support ticket.